JuliaLang/julia/stdlib/Test/docs/src/index.md

 Test.DefaultTestSet("f", Any[], 1, false, false)
 ```

+Note that in the case of functions, the test set will be given the name of the called function.
 In the event that a nested test set has no failures, as happened here, it will be hidden in the
 summary, unless the `verbose=true` option is passed:

 ```jldoctest testfoo